About the Community Asthma Prevention Program (CAPP)

 Classes for caregivers and their children are group-facilitated and led by trained community peer educators.
 Our goal in using a “train the trainer” model is to leave neighborhoods and communities with lay asthma experts in order to sustain asthma management and prevention efforts.

 Additionally CAPP conducts Asthma 101 Workshops for school personnel that cover care management, asthma triggers in the environment and medication.

 Why participate?
 CAPP has conducted over 183 class series in inner-city Philadelphia and seen how asthma knowledge, asthma control and asthma quality of life improved in participants who have attended classes.
 CAPP measures effectiveness of interventions to improve knowledge acquisition and retention, self-management behavior changes and home environmental remediation.
 With over 3,000 participants, participant knowledge on asthma and self-management skills are measured by pre- and post-testing.

 Measuring the success of community classes

-CAPP has asthma knowledge, asthma control and asthma quality of life is improved in participants who have attended classes and maintained for at least one year.
+CAPP has seen that asthma knowledge, asthma control and asthma quality of life improved in participants who have attended classes.

 - Over 183 class series have been conducted in inner-city Philadelphia, reaching approximately 3,000 participants.